hvppycoding/hvppycoding.github.io/_posts/2024-09-09-socc-presentation-script.md

 This provides us with timing information for each pin.
 If TNS improvement stops, we finish the iteration and move on to detailed routing.
 Otherwise, we continue with the next steps.
-In Step 2, Parallelization, we identify a set of nets whose topologies can be improved simultaneously.
+In Step 2, Parallelization, we identify a set of nets that can be refined simultaneously.
-This allows us to extract timing-independent nets for parallel processing.
+This step, we extract timing-independent nets for parallel processing.
 In Step 3, we apply our refinement algorithm to each net.
 I'll explain this in detail on the next slides.
-Finally, we complete global routing by performing the remaining GR steps for the refined topologies.
+Finally, we complete remaining GR steps for the refined topologies.

 ![20240909-152132]({{site.baseurl}}/assets/images/2024-09-09-socc-presentation-script/20240909-152132.png){: .align-center}

 I'll now explain our proposed Timing-Driven Topology Refinement Method.
 We initialize the net topologies using traditional methodologies.
-In the first step, we identify the critical path based on the previous STA results.
+In the first step, we identify the critical paths based on the previous STA results.
 In the example figure, the critical path is v0-v2-v4-v3.
 In the second step, we remove each edge from the critical path.
 The example shows removing the edge between v2 and v4.